and2345/rEFInd-simple/README.md

 Simply download or clone this repository and move it to the directory where rEFInd has been installed (typically `/boot/EFI/refind`) or a subdirectory therein (e.g. `themes/`).
 Then all you have to do is add a line similar to one of the following to the end of your `refind.conf`.
 Either use:
-> include themes/refind-simple/dark/theme.conf  # loads the dark theme variant
+> include themes/refind-simple/dark/theme.conf

 if you want the dark theme variant, or

-> include themes/refind-simple/light/theme.conf  # loads the light theme variant
+> include themes/refind-simple/light/theme.conf

 if you want the light theme.